tabualhsan/Dow-Jane/README.md

 # Dow-Jane
 For my capstone project for Hackbright Academy I create Dow Jane.
-Dow Jane is an educational platform to empower women to be informed about stock investments, and to make better informed investing decisions.
+Dow Jane is a single-page web application that is an educational platform to empower women to be informed about stock investments, and to make better informed investing decisions.